Take Me Back to Tulsa

 "Take Me Back to Tulsa" is a Western swing standard song.
 Bob Wills and Tommy Duncan added words and music to the melody of the traditional fiddle tune "Walkin' Georgia Rose" in 1940.
-The song is one of eight country music performances selected for the Rock and Roll Hall of Fame's "500 Songs That Shaped Rock & Roll".
+The song is one of eight country music performances selected for the Rock and Roll Hall of Fame's "500 Songs that Shaped Rock and Roll".

 Song

-"Take me Back to Tulsa" features one of Western Swing's greatest bands in full flight.
-It originated as a Bob Wills fiddle tune and was so popular at shows that Wills and singer Tommy Duncan added words and recorded it in early 1941.
+"Take me Back to Tulsa" features one of Western swing's greatest bands in full flight.
+It originated as a Bob Wills fiddle tune, and was so popular at shows that Wills and singer Tommy Duncan added words and recorded it in early 1941.

-Musically, the song has been described as a "jubilant Western Swing romp", with Wills urging fiddler Louis Tireney to "turn it on boy, turn it on" half way through the song.
+Musically, the song has been described as a "jubilant Western swing romp", with Wills urging fiddler Louis Tireney to "turn it on boy, turn it on" halfway through the song.

 Wills's organization was based in Tulsa from 1934 to 1942, and the song takes its name from the chorus: "Take me back to Tulsa, I'm too young to marry".
 Lyrically, the song is a series of unrelated, mostly nonsense, rhyming couplets.
 One was:

 The last quoted line was changed by 1946 by Wills to: "Little man raise the cotton, beer joints get the money."
 (Modern covers of the song have tended to use the line: "Poor boy picks the cotton, Rich man gets the money").

 When Wills was asked about the lines, he said they were just nonsense lyrics that he learned as a youth.
-Though Wills did not know its origin, the couplet actually derives from a 19th century song of enslaved African Americans, a version of which also appeared in print in the 1880 novel My Southern Home by William Wells Brown.
+Though Wills did not know its origin, the couplet actually derives from a 19th-century song of enslaved African Americans, a version of which also appeared in print in the 1880 novel My Southern Home by William Wells Brown.

 When played at Cain's Ballroom in Tulsa and other venues, it often included the lines: